 Once you have installed Adobe Acrobat Reader, just click on the link to the file you want to open.

 If you don't have the required Flash player and you can download it, we strongly recommend you do so.
-Our videos' quality and viewing size are considerably better in this format.
 You can download the free Flash player from Adobe.